Fusion1013/CobaltCore/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Installation
 To start using Cobalt, download the jar and import it into your project.
-Make sure your main plugin class is implementing the `CobaltPlugin` interface.
+Make sure your main plugin class is implementing the `CobaltPlugin` interface

 <p align="right">(<a href="#top">back to top</a>)</p>